AprilBrother/wiki.aprbrother/src/en/ABSensor.md

 ## ABSensor N07

-N07 is a BLE (Bluetooth LE) beacon with temperature and humidity sensor.
+N07 is a BLE beacon with temperature and humidity sensor.
 It advertises the temperature/humidity data with BTHome protocol.

 BTHome is an open standard protocol for broadcasting sensor data.
 It is supported by popular home automation platforms, like Home Assistant, out of the box.